HardlyDifficult/Tutorials/Chapter1.md

 When should an object pool be used?

-Objects which destroy and spawn again several times may warrent an object pool.
+Objects which destroy and spawn again several times may warrant an object pool.
 There is overhead associated with having and using an object pool so it is not recommended for absolutely everything.
 For example, a boss which is going to surface once in a game may not be a good choice to include in an object pool.

 How is an object pool implemented?